Full Time (35 hours per week)

 - Respect – We accept others without judgment and recognize that every individual is a person of value.

-- Inclusivity – We celebrate diversity and welcome people of all backgrounds, cultures, and perspectives.
+- Inclusivity – We celebrate diversity and welcome people of all abilities, backgrounds, cultures, and perspectives.

 - Team – We are all one group working towards improved outcomes for children and families.